Keep Your Lamps Burning with the Holy Spirit's Fire Within You

 Jeremiah 23:28-29 Let the prophet who has a dream recount the dream, but let the one who has my word speak it faithfully.
 For what has straw to do with grain?” declares the Lord.
 “Is not my word like fire,” declares the Lord, “and like a hammer that breaks a rock in pieces?

-• God’s word to us and in us will be “in [our] heart like a fire.”
+- • God’s word to us and in us will be “in [our] heart like a fire.”
 It will push you from within to declare it.

-• If you have His word (in the instance above, a word of prophecy from the Lord), “speak it faithfully.”
+- • If you have His word (in the instance above, a word of prophecy from the Lord), “speak it faithfully.”
 The word of the Lord, written or prophetic, is “like fire … and like a hammer that breaks a rock in pieces” (29).
 The word of God “is living and active and full of power” (Hebrews 4:12, Amplified).

-• So to keep our lamps burning brightly and accurately for the Lord, we need word-based lives, yes, as we saw in Romans 10:2,11 above.
+- • So to keep our lamps trimmed and burning brightly and accurately for the Lord, we need word-based lives, yes, as we saw in Romans 10:2,11 above.
 But we also should have word-PROCLAIMING lives.
 Don’t be like the prophet who was weary of holding the word in.
 Speak His word faithfully.
 It will be like fire and like a hammer that breaks down all opposition to the plans and purposes of God.